-- a) One or more day care homes; - b) A child care center, emergency shelter, at-risk afterschool care center, outside-school-hours care center, or adult day care center, which is a legally distinct entity from the sponsoring organization;

-- c) Two or more child care centers, emergency shelters, at-risk afterschool care centers, outsideschool-hours care centers, or adult day care centers; or - d) Any combination of child care centers, emergency shelters, at-risk afterschool care centers, outside-school-hours care centers, adult day care centers, and day care homes.
+- a) One or more day care homes; - A child care center, emergency shelter, at-risk afterschool snack program care center, outside-school-hours care center, or adult day care center, which is a legally distinct entity (i.e., unaffiliated) from the Sponsoring Organization; - c) Two or more child care centers, emergency shelters, at-risk afterschool snack program care centers, outside-school-hours care centers or adult day care centers; or d) Any combination of child care centers, emergency shelters, at-risk afterschool snack program care centers, outside-school-hours care centers, adult day care centers and day care homes.

-The term "sponsoring organization" also includes an organization that is entirely responsible for administration of the Program in any combination of two or more child care centers, at-risk afterschool care centers, adult day care centers or outside-school-hours care centers, which meet the definition of For-profit center/site and are part of the same legal entity as the sponsoring organization.
+The term sponsoring organization also includes an organization that is entirely responsible for administration of the Program in any combination of two or more child care centers, at-risk afterschool care centers, adult day care centers or outside-school-hours care centers, which meet the definition or For-profit center/site and are of the same legal entity as the sponsoring organization.